e2b-dev/e2b-cookbook/examples/together-with-code-interpreting/together-code-interpreter-js/README.md

 Read more about Together AI models [here](https://api.together.ai/models).

 The AI agent performs a data analysis task on an uploaded CSV file, executes the AI-generated code in the sandboxed environment by E2B, and returns a chart, saving it as a PNG file.
+The code is processing the data in the CSV file, cleaning the data, and performing the assigned analysis, which includes plotting a chart.

 # How to start